Easter Hot Cross Buns

 Instructions

-- In a large mixing bowl, add in the granulated sugar, water, whole milk, melted butter, large egg, and vanilla extract.
+- In a large mixing bowl, add in the granulated sugar, water, whole milk, melted butter, large egg yolk, and vanilla extract.
 Mix until combined.
+(Save the egg white for later in the recipe as an egg wash.)

 - Knead with your hands or a dough hook until soft and elastic, 5-7 minutes.
 Shape into a ball and place in a greased bowl.
 Cover with plastic wrap and allow to rise until double, about one hour.

 - To form the rolls, divide the dough into twelve equal portions.
-Tuck the edges of the dough under to make round rolls and place them seam-side down on a baking sheet lined with parchment paper or a silicone baking mat.
+Tuck the edges of the dough under, pinching until it forms a round roll.
+Place seam-side down on a baking sheet lined with parchment paper or a silicone baking mat.
 Cover with greased plastic wrap or a clean tea towel and allow to rise for 40-60 minutes until double.
-Preheat oven to 375 degrees.
+Preheat oven to 375℉.

-- To make the egg wash, in a small bowl, whisk together the egg and water.
-Brush the tops of the rolls with the beaten egg.
+- To make the egg wash, in a small bowl, whisk together the egg white and water.
+Brush the tops of the rolls with the egg wash..

 - Bake in preheated oven for 25-27 minutes.
 Allow to cool on a wire rack.